 Tent warmth isn’t just about the tent itself.
 Placement makes a huge difference, so don’t set up just anywhere!
 Be aware of wind and if you can shelter your tent from the wind you’ll have a warmer sleep.

-Thick undergrowth and bushes make good wind shields.
-So do vehicles if you are car camping.
+Thick undergrowth and bushes make good wind shields and insulating shelter belts.

 Your sleeping pad: